formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 ```

 IMPORTANT!
 The `validator` does not repeat tasks when re-running
-the same command, to generate new values one must delete the
+the same command.
+To generate new values one must delete the
-directory `test-suite` before the executing
+directory `/home/wasp/Test-Comp/test-suite` before the executing
 the `validator`.
 Additionally, the `branches` tasks may only
 output to `stdout` after 15 mins, when the timeout is reached.
 For this reason, we recommend running the benchmarks that do not